 4. Automation 🏃♂️

-We're not massive fans of chatbots, but we do believe in automation.
 To keep things personal, automate your message journey but not the text.
-You still write the messages in your brand tone, but they're sent automatically, a journey that's triggered by each customer response.
+You still write the messages in your brand tone, but they're sent automatically, through a flow that's triggered by each customer response.

 Automation saves you: